Daniel by Bill Diehl

 These chapters depict in apocalyptic metaphor and symbolism the great historic struggle to bring about the kingdom of God against the wishes of the evil kingdoms of this world as they make war with each other and the "prince of the host", Michael, the ruler (Hebrew: chief or great prince) of the angels.
 But in the "last days" Michael has prevailed and will continue to prevail over His enemies.
 Gabriel the angel tells Daniel that at the "time of the end" all these things will be accomplished.
-The "time of the end" and the "last days" began at the incarnation of the Son of God.
+The "time of the end" and the "last days" began at the incarnation of the Son of God in A.D.27.
 It is the faithful remnant Christian church, spiritual Israel, which is horribly persecuted and endures and continues to endure "a time of trouble such as never before" (see Dan 12, Matt 24).

 But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased.
 Then I Daniel looked, and, behold, there stood other two, the one on this side of the bank of the river, and the other on that side of the bank of the river.
 And one said to the man clothed in linen, which was upon the waters of the river, How long shall it be to the end of these wonders?
 And I heard the man clothed in linen, which was upon the waters of the river, when he held up his right hand and his left hand unto heaven, and sware by him that liveth for ever that it shall be for a time, times, and an half; and when he shall have accomplished to scatter the power of the holy people, all these things shall be finished.